The Ringy Blog

 Be Genuine

-Customers can quickly sense when someone is insincere or not genuine.
-Therefore, it is crucial to be authentic in your interactions with them.
-You can start by introducing yourself and expressing your desire to understand their needs better.
+Customers can quickly sense when someone is insincere.
+Start by introducing yourself and expressing your desire to understand their needs better.

 Listen Actively